Searching for Garden Design Ideas?

 Generally, each bed consists of the same roses, making them mirror images of each other.

-Depending on your planting zone, you could outline this garden with Boxwood, Yew, Arbovite or any flowering hedge that can be kept trimmed (Mockorange, Quince, Wegila, the possibilities are endless!)
+Depending on your planting zone, you could outline this garden with Boxwood, Yew, Arborvitae or any flowering hedge that can be kept trimmed (Mock Orange, Quince, Weigela, the possibilities are endless!)
 Or-- you could plant a rose hedge!!!!

 The very middle could be a lovely Bird Bath, or a Gazing Globe, or a Sundial.